deltachat/deltachat-pages/en/help.md

 and give feedback in the [Forum](https://support.delta.chat).

-### Can I create a profile using a classic E-Mail Account? {#classic-email}
+### Can I create a profile using a classic email account? {#classic-email}

 In general, this is possible at **Create New Profile → Use Other Server**.
-Some classic e-mail providers have limitations, see [Provider Overview](https://providers.delta.chat).
+Some classic email providers have limitations, see [Provider Overview](https://providers.delta.chat).

 In addition to encrypted messages, you will then be able to send and receive unencrypted messages.

-However, **do not use the same account in other e-mail apps**.
+However, **do not use the same account in other email apps**.
 If you ignore that advice, you need to deal with lots of chat messages in the inbox, double notifications, accidentally deleted emails.

-Note, that [Push notifications](#instant-delivery) are not supported by classic e-mail servers.
+Note, that [Push notifications](#instant-delivery) are not supported by classic email servers.

 ### I want to manage my own server for Delta Chat.
 What do you recommend?